Verity Marketing Agency Terms of Service

 Cooperate reasonably with Verity throughout the engagement.

-Verity is not responsible for delays, errors, missed opportunities, or additional costs caused by Client’s failure to
+Delays by Client may delay Verity’s performance, delivery dates, campaign timing, onboarding timelines, or results.
+Verity is not responsible for delays, errors, missed opportunities, or additional costs caused by Client’s failure to provide timely information, access, approvals, payment, or cooperation.

 6. Approvals and Deemed Approval

-use, unless the applicable Order provides for Verity to publish or manage materials without prior approval.
+Client is responsible for reviewing and approving materials before publication, launch, submission, distribution, or use, unless the applicable Order provides for Verity to publish or manage materials without prior approval.

-response, or other material, Client confirms that it has reviewed and accepted the material and that it is accurate,
+When Client approves a Deliverable, campaign, post, profile update, email, advertisement, website page, review response, or other material, Client confirms that it has reviewed and accepted the material and that it is accurate, lawful, and authorized for use.

 7. Fees, Payment, and Billing

-Fees, setup charges, monthly retainers, project fees, hourly rates, advertising management fees, billing cadence,
+Fees, setup charges, monthly retainers, project fees, hourly rates, advertising management fees, billing cadence, minimum terms, and other payment details will be stated in the applicable Order.

 Unless otherwise stated in an Order: